To diagnose cholestasis of pregnancy, your pregnancy care provider usually will:

 - Oatmeal baths, creams or lotions, which may soothe the skin

-- Icing a particularly itchy patch of skin, which may temporarily reduce the itch
+- Icing a particularly itchy patch of skin, which may briefly reduce the itch

 Research into effective alternative therapies for treating cholestasis of pregnancy is lacking, so pregnancy care providers generally don't recommend them for this condition.